GameDevTecnico/cubos/core/samples/metrics/page.md

 @see Full source code [here](https://github.com/GameDevTecnico/cubos/tree/main/core/samples/metrics).

-Registering metrics and profiling in **CUBOS.** can be done through the metric macros defined in @ref core/metrics.hpp and the @ref core::Metrics class.
+Registering metrics and profiling in **Cubos** can be done through the metric macros defined in @ref core/metrics.hpp and the @ref core::Metrics class.
 In order to enable these features, compile with `-DENABLE_PROFILING`.

 @snippet metrics/main.cpp Import metrics